Brassieres May Cause Restricted Breathing and Breast Cancer

 Step Eight: Consume daily one ounce of water per pound of body weight

-They have not mentioned this particular use and may never as the FDA would them jump through hoops but I say the FLIR ONE smart phone camera add-on looks like an incredible tool to expose hot spots in the breast arena.
+They have not mentioned this particular use and may never as the FDA would then jump through hoops but I say the FLIR ONE smartphone camera add-on looks like an incredible tool to expose hot spots in the breast arena.
 Get a worrisome reading? ....go see a preventive medicine MD NOW and hopefully pre-empt the mammogram.
 Ladies.
 Create a club and pass this tool around.

 To offset possible damage due to having worn restricting brassieres.